sflavelle/neubott/README.md

 Drop any .js files you'd like into your Chariot.js-based bot's directory, and it should load automatically.

-`facts`, `gimmesquids`, and `whatdidimiss` all rely on their own JSON array.
-You may feel free to use the ones provided (for now they MUST be in a `resources` folder in the directory that contains your index.js), or you may create your own.
+A lot of the commands rely on their own JSON array.
+They should be created on their own - but if they don't, you may feel free to use the ones provided (for now they MUST be in a `resources` folder in the directory that contains your index.js).

+The `facts` and `deathmsgs` files go in a subdirectory - see the resources folder for an example.
+Name them `global.json` to apply to all servers, or name them after your guild ID to have them only apply to a single server.
+At run time the relevant commands/events will mix the server-specific and global files to return a random response.

 ## Contributions